grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 - The error headline includes a concise, meaningful summary of the error.
   Error details provide as much information as possible.
 - Include reasons and instructions for fixing the issue, if possible.
-  Don’t give just the system logs or error titles.
+  Don't give just the system logs or error titles.
   Try to state how the error was caused and what the user can do to fix it.
   Assume that some of your users might not understand crash logs and need a simpler description.
 - Write error messages for humans without blame.